aherne/c-data-structures-api/README.md

 - Container: defines signatures for container adaptors into which all read/write operations are performed only on head or tail
 	- Stack: implements a LIFO container adaptor where data is pushed to head and popped from head (similar to std::stack, but using dynamic arrays)
 	- Queue: implements a FIFO container adaptor where data is pushed to bottom and popped from head (similar to std::queue, but using dynamic arrays)
-- Tree: none (trying to set a common ground is unintuitive and would lead to over-programming)
+- Tree: none
 	- RedBlackTree: A binary search tree balanced on red-black principles.
 	- Tree: A n-ary tree (no STL equivalent)
-	- UniqueTree: A n-ary tree guaranteed to store unique values per node (no STL equivalent)
+	- UniqueTree: A n-ary tree guaranteed to hold unique values per node (no STL equivalent)
+- Graph: none
+	- Graph: A non-weighted graph. (no STL equivalent)
+	- UniqueGraph: A non-weighted graph guaranteed to hold unique values per vertex (no STL equivalent)
+	- WeightedGraph: A weighted graph. (no STL equivalent)
+	- UniqueWeightedGraph: A weighted graph guaranteed to hold unique values per vertex (no STL equivalent)

 Operations complexity @ list:
 <table>